tvhahn/EarthGAN/README.md

-Earth Mantle Surrogate Modelling
+EarthGAN - Earth Mantle Surrogate Modeling
 ==============================

-Building a surrogate model for the Earth's mantle convection.
+Building a surrogate model of the Earth's mantle convection with a generative adversarial network.

-Progress updates, along with my thoughts, can be found in the [devlog](devlog/)
+Progress updates, along with my thoughts, can be found in the [devlog](devlog/).

+## Motivation

+## Recent Updates

+See version log for complete update list.
+See devlog for my running commentary.

+V-0.1

 Project Organization
 ------------